Enhancing Plasticity for First Session Adaptation Continual Learning: Experiments

 \subsection{Discussion}

-\circled{1} \textbf{Do we really need continuous model updates?} A unique element of \method consists of resetting the updated PTM parameters at the end of Phase II.
-This goes against the conventional practice in CIL where model parameters are continuously updated until the end of all tasks. \method challenges this practice and we show with extensive experiments that state-of-the-art results can be achieved on CIL benchmarks by first session adaptation followed by TTA with a PTM, \textit{without} the need for continuous model updates.
-We opine that our findings will usher the community to rethink continual model updates while tackling CIL.

-\circled{2} \textbf{Computational complexity.} A drawback of TTA approaches is the increased computational cost during inference.
-Specifically, in \mame{}, Phase II demands more computation because of the required additional processing before each prediction.
-This extra computational effort, however, is balanced by a notable improvement in model plasticity and robustness.
-Importantly, even with this load, the system can sustain an inference rate of 8 frames/second during a single TTA iteration (see Supp.
+\circled{1} \textbf{Computational complexity.} The main limitations of \method are its computational complexity and its high inference time.
+Phase II requires extra computation before each prediction, but this increased computation cost is a trade-off for improved plasticity and robustness.
+Practically, \mame{} can still perform inference at 8 frames per second when using a single TTA iteration (see Supp.
 Mat.).
+Furthermore, this increase in inference time is balanced by \mame{}'s computational efficiency during training, \ie, by updating only the Adapter parameters in the first task.

-\circled{3} \textbf{Practical benefits.} The additional test-time overhead of \mame{} is also balanced by the greater computational efficiency in the training phase, necessitating parameter updates solely on the first task.
-This contrasts with conventional CIL strategies, which require fine-tuning of PTMs across all tasks \cite{wang2022dualprompt}.
-Therefore, our approach leads to a reduction in communication costs when repeatedly disseminating the CIL model to multiple clients in a distributed inference system~\cite{9286189,9155237}.
-Specifically, subsequent tasks necessitate only the transmission of prototypes rather than the entire model in \mame{}.
+\circled{2} \textbf{Practical benefits.} The additional test-time overhead of \mame{} is also balanced by the greater computational efficiency in the training phase, necessitating parameter updates solely on the first task.
+This contrasts with conventional CIL strategies, which require fine-tuning of PTMs across all tasks~\citep{SLCA}.
+Therefore, \mame{} leads to a reduction in communication costs for the CIL model to multiple clients in a distributed inference system~\citep{9286189,9155237}.